I currently work for Microsoft in Seattle, on improving storage performance for the Azure cloud.

 - Undergrad TA for Introduction to Computer Systems Security

 - Undergrad TA for Introduction to Computer Graphics

 - Undergrad TA for Introduction to Software Engineering

-and gave a couple lectures
+and even gave a couple of the lectures I created.

-I have used these for non-trivial projects, but it's been long enough I may be rusty.
+I have used these for nontrivial projects, but it's been long enough I may be rusty.